makoto/my-l2-app/README.md

 - Fix the problem of not decoding metadata.coinType
 - Replace hard coded chainId to the one dynamically fetched from metadata
-- Replace hard coded l2 graphql url
+- Replace hard coded bedrock resolver address
-- Tidy up code
+- Add base resolver contract into drop down